DynamicDevices/radar-distance/README.md

 # Radar Distance Monitor

-A Python application that connects to two SSH hosts, runs distance measurement commands, and displays real-time distance data in a graph.
+A Python application that connects to one or more SSH hosts, runs distance measurement commands, and displays real-time distance data in a graph.

 ## Quick Start